-Zermatt is a car-free village and the only way to arrive is via the train, so part of your first day in Zermatt is the journey through the mountains just getting there.
-Horse drawn carriages and little electric taxis are awaiting to whisk the new arrivals and luggage off to their hotels.
+Zermatt is a car-free village and the only way to arrive is via train or helicopter, so part of your first day is the journey through the mountains just getting to Zermatt.
+Geneva is a gateway for skiers arriving to Switzerland, and the closest major airport.
+Geneva to Zermatt trains can carry Zermatt bound passengers to the alpine village in 3.5 hours.
+Since the village is car-free, horse drawn carriages and little electric taxis await outside the railway station to whisk new arrivals and luggage off to their hotels.

 The village of Zermatt is an idyllic place to wander around and even though you’ve come for the world-class skiing, there will be time for that later.
 Skiing is always best in the morning when the pistes are freshly groomed, so take advantage of your mid-day arrival to first explore the village.